bahorn/skp/README.md

 On my remaining list todo is the following:
 * Code cleanup, src/patch-bzimage is a bit of a mess right now.
 * Figure out why 5.15 segfaults with the Runtime hook.
-I need to git bisect a ton of kernels.
+See #1 for my notes on this.
 Doing a vfs hook like pcileech might be a suitable way of fixing this.
 * Maybe support older kernels.
 Unsure if I'll bother, as the issue is dealing with things like symbols being renamed, etc. I only ever want to care about